nicolay-r/llm-prompt-checking/README.md

 # LLM Reasoning Checking in Semantic Relation Extraction
 ![](https://img.shields.io/badge/Python-3.9-brightgreen.svg)

+> **Update November 01 2024:** ⭐ Implemented a separated [bulk-chain](https://github.com/nicolay-r/bulk-chain) project for handling massive amount of prompts with CoT.
+This concept was used in this studies.

 This project aimed at assessing advances in generative large language models in the domain of Information Retrieval and Relation **Extraction in particular**.

 Please refer to the related findings and presentation (RU language) for greater details: